 The essays being researched and written cover a broad range of topics: from the light-hearted and humorous to heavier issues and points still largely unexplored where the Coolidges are concerned.
 Our project brings together the many points of cultural connection we share with Cal and his contemporaries.

 Our project, heading toward publication as a book in 2022, is designed to delight and enlighten, to encourage and entertain.
 It comes just as we stand on the cusp of numerous centennial anniversaries marking the many valuable achievements of that decade.
 In a real way, the world we call modern is the world they built.

 Prepare to begin a journey then not merely to a century ago but to a place we will discover is closer to us than we may realize.
 We expect you will have trouble tearing away from our book, finding in it timeless human stories and personal experiences, history forgotten and unforgettable, relatable antics and beautiful insights, courage and kindness, joy and light.
 We expect that you will find there are a surprising number of friends you never knew before to be introduced in its pages, and that you will see in our collection a place to return again and again.

-In Salient Cal: How the Coolidge Era Still Speaks Today, we will meet lives that overcame great difficulties with persistence and pluck, thinkers and doers of indestructible spirit who rose to great responsibilities and charged forward without sacrificing humility or the invaluable habit of retaining a sense of humor through it all.
+In Salient Cal’s America: How the Coolidge Era Still Speaks Today, we will meet lives that overcame great difficulties with persistence and pluck, thinkers and doers of indestructible spirit who rose to great responsibilities and charged forward without sacrificing humility or the invaluable habit of retaining a sense of humor through it all.
 Together they not only challenge our preconceptions and defy the conventional interpretations surrounding them, they freely offer us a bit of what they learned about life in the process.

-It is our goal that the people you will come to know in this book will not only rise in your estimation but that respect, not total agreement, is the basis for our own growth and progress.
+It is our goal that the people you will come to know in this book will not only rise in your estimation but that respect and appreciation, not total agreement, are the bases for our own growth and progress.